Sazanqua/Yoshitada-Higashioka---Check-In-App/README.md

 Linux Check the system requirements and follow the setup instructions for the Android SDK on Linux: https://docs.nativescript.org/start/ns-setup-linux

 To open the application.
 Open the terminal and run cd check-in-app.
-Switches to the directory containing the project. tns run android --bundle to install the application on mobile phone.
+Switches to the directory containing the project.
+NPM install to run all modules then tns run android --bundle to install the application on mobile phone.

 Dummy data in application - Email: Higashioka.ym@gmail.com Password: 123456789